Osteoarthritis and Sleep

 Research shows that the joint pain of OA can become “centralized.”
 This means that pain pathways become over-excited and pain is amplified beyond what would be typical for the amount of damage found in the joints.

 Why osteoarthritis pain becomes centralized in some people may depend on their sleep patterns.
-Burel Goodin, PhD, associate professor of psychology at University of Alabama, Birmingham, explains that sleep deprivation can promote central nervous system sensitization.
+Burel Goodin, PhD, associate professor of psychology at University of Alabama at Birmingham, explains that sleep deprivation can promote central nervous system sensitization.

 He describes a pain experiment done with healthy volunteers at Johns Hopkins University.
 All volunteers were tested for pain sensitivity at the beginning of the experiment.
 Some had their sleep hours cut by being kept awake past their normal bedtime for a few nights.
 Others were woken up every hour throughout the night but had the same total sleep time as the delayed sleep group.
 Identical pain stimuli were given at the beginning and end of the experiment, and all volunteers were more sensitive at the end.
 But those with interrupted sleep became even more sensitive to pain.